-I have heard MANY of my friends say they felt this feeling when their first strong contraction hit.
+I have heard MANY of my friends say their first thought during labor was that they couldn’t do it.
 Instead of feeling empowered, they felt scared.
 “The pain is too strong.
 It’s not natural.
-There’s NO way I can do this!”
-But despite feeling a level of pain you’ve never experienced, I can assure you the pain is natural.
-So natural, in fact, that women have been enduring it for generations.
+There’s NO way I can do this!“ But despite feeling a level of pain you’ve never experienced, I can assure you the pain is natural.
+In fact, so natural that women have been enduring it for generations.
 But it’s probably safe to say many of them doubted their abilities in the process.
 Yet still came out with a baby.

 4. I am woman.
 Hear me roar!

 On the other hand, I have known many women who feel just the opposite.
-They do not necessarily enjoy the pain they feel, but it makes them feel womanly and strong.
+They do not necessarily enjoy the pain, but it makes them feel womanly and strong.
 My sister-in-law had an epidural that didn’t work.
 She said as her pain increased, her mind became determined.
 “I got this!!”

 5. This pain is manageable.

-While some woman feel the pain is terrible, others truly do not.
-I know it’s hard to believe, but I have had many friends say they didn’t feel it was nearly as bad as they expected.
+While some women feel the pain is terrible, others truly do not.
+I know it’s hard to believe, but many of my friends said they didn’t feel it was nearly as bad as they expected.
 I have also known women who feel the pain is different per labor.
 Therefore, you may surprise yourself!
-(It is said that some women can even have an orgasm during labor!
-Read more about that HERE.)
-If you are one of those women, go do something that involves luck!
+(It is said that some women can even have an orgasm during childbirth!)
+If you are one of those women, do something that involves luck!
 Because you’re LUCKY!

 6. This pain is more than I imagined.

-As mentioned above, some women can end up feeling surprised by the level of pain they feel.
-This can especially happen if you are planning to get an epidural and you run out of time.
-Therefore, my best tip to combat this thought is to remember: “This pain has a purpose!!!”
-Every time you feel immense pain, you are one step closer to getting to meet YOUR baby!
+As mentioned above, some women can feel surprised by the level of pain they feel.
+This can especially happen if you plan to get an epidural and run out of time.
+Therefore, my best tip to combat this thought is to remember: “This pain has a purpose!!!“ Whenever you feel immense pain, you are one step closer to getting to meet YOUR baby!

 7. I want everybody out of the room.

 Some women prepare to have family and friends by their side.
 Some women even practice how their partner or doula will comfort them.
-But then find out that when the time comes, they are not wanting to be touched or massaged.
+But then find out that they do not want to be touched or massaged when the time comes.
 This is perfectly normal!